 Fusion Splicer: An instrument that welds two fibers together into a permanent joint.

-Here is more information on termination.
+Here is more information on splicing and termination.

 Optical Power Meter: An instrument that measures optical power from the end of a fiber